CSI-SCT-SB/CSL_201_Data_structure_Lab/DATASTRUCURES_LAB/Readme.md

-# THIS IS THE LAB RECORD OF
+# THIS IS THE DATASTRUCUTRES LAB RECORD OF
 ## [Devika S G](https://github.com/dsg1320)